jacobdensford/jacobdensford.com/fell/playing-the-game.md

 If a die would be lowered below a d4, you cannot roll it.
 If it would be raised above a d12, add a bonus die that begins at the bottom of the ladder.

+## Rounding Down

+Unless otherwise specified or it would drop a number below one, always **round down**.

 ## Skills

 When you roll a test using your **skills**, include a skill die equal to your Wit.
 If any of your skills overlap, roll it with advantage.

 Whenever you roll a test to attempt a task that someone with your background would reasonably be good at, you may add it as an additional skill.

-It takes a week and tools worth 100 coin to learn a new skill not from your background.
+It takes a month and tools worth 1,000 coin to learn a new skill not from your background.
 You can know a number of skills equal to your Wit.

 ## Spells